customer7/ncn/src/site/notes/Cases/Pediatrics/Encephalocele, Parietal.md

 - Dissection down to skull
 - Identification of bony defect and the stalk
 - Skeletonization of the stalk
-- Tied with a 2-0 silk tie
+- Occlusion with a 2-0 silk tie
 - Resection of the cutaneous portion
 - Circumferential dissection of the bony defect
 - Coverage of defect using the bone harvested lateral to the defect (secured with 3-0 Vicryl)